 Black widow mating

-The female creates papery egg sacs that contain around 200 eggs each.
+The female creates papery egg sacs that contain between 200 and 900 eggs each, according to NCSU.
 The eggs hatch after about 30 days.
 The baby spiders are cannibalistic and few survive the three-month development to adulthood.

 Black widow's bite